 1. Scraping noises

-A scrapping noise most likely means that there’s a fault in the blower wheel of the furnace.
+A scraping noise most likely means that there’s a fault in the blower wheel of the furnace.
 This noise will sound like metal parts rubbing together, or nails scratching a chalkboard.
 Yeah, it’s not fun.
-You must call a furnace technician as soon as possible when you hear a scraping noise.

-The blower wheel can be making the scrapping noise for different reasons.
+The blower wheel can be making the scraping noise for different reasons.
 The wheel may have become loose and is making the noise by hitting the blower casing.
-Having a professional technician tighten the blower wheel can resolve the problem.
+Having one of our techs tighten the blower wheel can often resolve this problem.

-Sometimes, a broken blower wheel can also cause the noise.
+Sometimes, a broken blower wheel can also be the source of this distinct noise.
 Moreover, the motor mount may have broken causing the blower assembly to hit the housing.
-This may also result in a scrapping noise.

 2. Screeching noises